How to Grow a Tea Garden and Brew its Tea

 Enter your email, and we'll send it to your inbox.
 Plus, you'll get delicious new recipes from us every Friday!

 In this post, you will read about the origins of tea gardens, learn how and where to plant, and how to harvest and dry the herbs and flowers.
-Following there is a list of easy and surprisingly common tea garden plants and flowers to grow, including a growing guide and recipes for making tea from each.
+Following is a list of easy and surprisingly common tea garden plants and flowers to grow, including a growing guide and recipes for making tea from each.

 Growing Gardens